 - Stop smoking as this significantly increases complications rates.
 You cannot smoke for 6 weeks prior and 6 weeks after surgery.

-- Two weeks prior to surgery, stop all anticoagulants and antiplatelet medications unless previously discussed with Dr Hadi.
-Please stop any over the counter medications that might thin the blood, a comprehensive list will be provided during your consultation.
-Please check any over the counter medications to see whether they contain these ingredients.
+- Stop all blood thinners unless previously discussed with Dr Hadi.
+Please stop any over the counter medications that might thin the blood.
+A comprehensive list will be provided during your consultation.

-- Shower the night before or the morning of surgery with anti-bacterial soap.
-These reduce the bacterial living on the skin and there is evidence is reduces chance of infection.
+- Shower the night before or the morning of surgery with a medicated soap.
+These reduce the bacteria living on the skin and there is evidence it reduces chance of infection.

 When can I drive?

 When can I exercise?